The Alumni Engagement Council

 2018 Undergraduate Transfer Scholar, Columbia University; 2021 Graduate Scholar, University of Southern California

 Bérénice Sylverain is a 2018 Undergraduate Transfer Scholar and a 2021 JKCF Graduate Scholar.
-She currently works in the finance, ESG, DEI, and philanthropy sectors.
 Bérénice received her Bachelor’s from Columbia University in the City of New York (Summa Cum Laude and Phi Beta Kappa).
 She majored in English and Comparative Literature as an undergraduate and is also a graduate of the University of Southern California (USC) where she earned a Master of Management and a Master of Library and Information Science.
-Bérénice was a Marshall Scholar at the University of Oxford where she completed her studies in Latin American Studies, focusing on rule of law, democratic governance, international relations, and human rights.
+Bérénice was a Marshall Scholar at the University of Oxford where she completed her studies (MSc) in Latin American Studies, focusing on rule of law, democratic governance, international relations, education, and human rights.
 In her free time, she enjoys equestrian sports such as polo, reading beautiful literature, traveling, and luxuriating in the jazzy and eclectic culture of New Orléans.

 nadia vaso